broadinstitute/ema/README.md

 # ema
-A library for comparing protein embedding spaces for different models
+A library for comparing protein embedding spaces for different models.

 ## Colab Notebook Examples